hfarr/linguine/README.md

     This counter resets daily at 4AM back to 0, and after reaching 100 (whichever comes first).

-- The "linguine" counter increments for an individual when the first counters reaches or exceeds 100, indicating they've earned a linguine.
+- The "linguines" counter increments for an individual when the first counters reaches or exceeds 100, indicating they've earned a linguine.
 This action also triggers an announcement in the `#linguine-tracker` channel.